jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 ![Probability for survival and age](/img/2017-05-07-probability-of-survival.png)

-## Chi squared test for independence
+## Chi-squared test for independence

 To summarize, after looking at the above three variables and plots we can hypothesize about there being three factors that all had an effect on the chance of survival.

-1. Class, third class passengers had a lower probability for survival than first and second class passengers.
+1. Class, third class passengers had a lower probability of survival than first and second class passengers.
-2. Sex, women had a higher probability for survival than men.
+2. Sex, women had a higher probability of survival than men.
 3. Age, higher age meant a decreased chance of survival.

 We will start by using a [chi squared test for